 A physician was drawing blood from a patient in an examination room of an HIV clinic.
 Because the room had no sharps disposal container, she recapped the needle using the one-handed technique.
 While the physician was sorting waste materials from lab materials, the cap fell off the phlebotomy needle, which subsequently penetrated her right index finger.
 Approximately 2 weeks after the needlestick, the physician developed flu-like symptoms consistent with HIV infection.
 She was found to be seropositive for HIV when tested 3 months after the needlestick exposure.

-In 1972, a nurse sustained a needlestick injury to her finger while removing a hypodermic needle from a patient's arm.
+A nurse sustained a needlestick injury to her finger while removing a hypodermic needle from a patient's arm.
 At the time of the injury, the source patient had apparent acute non-A, non-B hepatitis.
 The nurse developed hepatitis 6 weeks after the needlestick injury.
 Her liver enzymes remained elevated for nearly a year.
 Later examination of serum samples from the nurse and the source patient showed that both persons were infected with HCV.

 Source: NIOSH Publication No. 2000-108